New Jersey Medical Malpractice Lawyer

 We do not ask for a legal fee unless you reach a settlement.
 We operate on a “contingency fee basis,” which means you are not required to pay any lawyer’s fees until you recover against the responsible party or their insurance company.

 One key benefit of speaking with an attorney before accepting a settlement offer for your medical malpractice claim is that your attorney will inform you if the offer is sufficient to cover your current — and possibly future — medical expenses.
 Some injuries worsen over time and require additional medical attention.
 If you settle before seriously weighing that possibility, you may be selling yourself short.
-Additionally, your medical malpractice attorney will be able to tell, from past lawsuits, if you could win a larger settlement for your malpractice claim by going to trial.
+Additionally, your New Jersey medical malpractice attorney will be able to tell, from past lawsuits, if you could win a larger settlement for your malpractice claim by going to trial.

 On the other hand, your case may contain many difficulties that you are not privy to that could diminish your chance of winning.
 Your attorney may also be familiar with the opposing counsel’s trial tactics, which may prove to be emotionally stressful or personally damaging for you, thus making you reconsider the settlement that has been offered.
 If you do walk away with a large settlement, there could possibly be tax consequences that you are unfamiliar with and possibly not ready for.
-Your attorney has a keen understanding of the way insurance companies operate and can challenge any roadblocks or obstacles they may throw your way.
+Your medical malpractice lawyer in NJ has a keen understanding of the way insurance companies operate and can challenge any roadblocks or obstacles they may throw your way.

 As you can see, there are many solid reasons for securing an attorney prior to accepting a settlement offer.
 You owe it to yourself to present the settlement offer you received to your attorney, who will advise you to either accept it or reject it and will provide the reasoning behind that decision.